quarkiverse/quarkiverse/docs/Home.md

 # Why Quarkiverse

-In the early days and actually up until recently, Quarkus extensions contributed by the community members (including the core Quarkus team) have been welcomed in the Quarkus core repository at https://github.com/quarkusio/quarkus.
-Today the core repository has grown a lot and it's evident that it simply becomes troublesome to work with it for its contributors.
+In the early days and actually up until recently, Quarkus extensions contributed by the community members (including the core Quarkus team) have been welcomed in the main Quarkus repository at https://github.com/quarkusio/quarkus.
+Today the main repository has grown a lot and it's evident that it simply becomes troublesome to work with it for its contributors.
 That and other maintenance and infrastructure related issues inspired the creation of a separate organization called Quarkiverse to host Quarkus extension projects contributed by the community (including the Quarkus core team members themselves).

 The advantages to join Quarkiverse are: